aragon/osx/README.md

 ## Setup

+Ensure you have Node and Yarn installed.

+The latest Node version officially supported by OSx and Hardhat is 16.
+Node >=19 also works, but is technically unsupported by Hardhat.
+It's recommended to use a tool such as [nvm](https://github.com/nvm-sh/nvm) to manage different node environments.
+Please see the relevant documentation for details.

 Start by running `yarn install` in the project root in your terminal.

 ### Dependencies

 Since the repo is set up as yarn workspace, all the linking is done automatically.
+When contributing, we recommend to `cd` into each package, as this mirrors the workflow of the development team.

 ## How the Aragon OSx protocol works